Microtargeting: Method

 Microtargeting is a form of targeting that uses recent technological developments to gather large amounts of online data.
-The data from people's digital footprints is analysed to create and convey messages that reflect an individual's preferences and personality.
+The data from people's digital footprints is analysed to create and convey messages that reflect an individual's preferences and personality, as a means of influencing their behaviour.
 Research has shown that such digital footprints can be used to accurately and unobtrusively predict psychological traits and states of large groups of people.
 Microtargeting is a modification of a practice used by commercial direct marketers.
 It would not be possible on a large scale without the development of large and sophisticated databases that contain data about as many voters as possible.
 The database essentially tracks voter habits in the same ways that companies like Visa track consumer spending habits.
 The Republican National Committee's database is called Voter Vault.
 The Democratic National Committee effort is called VoteBuilder.
 A parallel Democratic effort is being developed by Catalist, a $9 million initiative headed by Harold Ickes, while the leading non-partisan database is offered by Aristotle.

 The databases contain specific information about a particular voter (party affiliation, frequency of voting, contributions, volunteerism, etc.) with other activities and habits available from commercial data brokers.
 For instance, the company Cambridge Analytica added the OCEAN psychological profile (openness, conscientiousness, extraversion, agreeableness, and neuroticism) analysis to other private and public data, and developed the ability to “micro-target” individual consumers or voters with messages most likely to influence their behavior.
+For example, a voter with high neuroticisim, may be more susceptible to fear-based messages.
 Such personal information is a "product" sold to interested companies.
 These data are particularly illuminating when portrayed through a geographic information system (GIS), where trends based on location can be mapped alongside dozens or hundreds of other variables.
 This geographic depiction also makes it ideal for volunteers to visit potential voters (armed with lists in hand, laid out in the shortest route—much like how FedEx and UPS pre-determine delivery routes).